RazviOverflow/razvioverflow.github.io/_microcorruption/tutorial.md

 ## Introduction
 ![microcorruption](/images/microcorruption-tutorial.png)

-Since [microcorruption](https://microcorruption.com) is an embedded debugger, the tutorial level is probably one of the most important since it introduces all the commands that will later be needed as well as the general structure of the debugger itself.
+Since [microcorruption](https://microcorruption.com) is an embedded debugger, the tutorial level is probably one of the most important because it introduces all the commands that will later be needed as well as the general structure of the debugger itself.
 You can always input `help` in order to see debugger usage.
 Here is what `help` prints out:
 ```
 Valid commands:
   Help - show this message